 This one is key!
 Think Goldilocks and her porridge - you've got to find the one that's just right.
 Most agree the bottom of the tie should skim the top of your belt when you are stood up.
 Stick to this rule and hopefully avoid looking like Mr Bean.

-There's beauty in the details so as a bottom line just avoid a teeny tiny knot.
+There's beauty in the details so as a rule for thumb just avoid a teeny tiny knot.
 When I was at school the girls and the boys had to wear ties so our past time was "peanutting" each other resulting in a knot the size of a peanut (and impossible to untie!).
-Anyhoo, aside from that trauma, the size of your knot brings balance and perspective to your look so take time to get this right.
+Anyhoo, schoolhood trauma aside, the size of your knot brings balance and perspective to your look so take time to get this right.
 If you want to go a bit further I like a windsor knot.....it takes time to learn but looks way more luxurious.
 Its a lot of tying so make sure you leave plenty of tie to work with.